 “I don’t have enough knowledge or experience.”
 “I don’t feel that I am ready; I’m uncomfortable.”
 My suggestion is to get started anyway.
 Just begin.
 Read more on procrastinating.
-Hire a life coach for encouragement, guidance, action planning and accountability.
+Hire a life coach for encouragement, guidance, action planning, and accountability.

-“I want to eat a healthy diet but I really enjoy wine with dinner.”
+“I want to eat a healthy diet but I enjoy wine with dinner.”
 This is okay.
 You’ve probably heard of the 80/20 rule.
-Most of the time, maybe it’s M-F that works best for you (80% of the time) stick to a clean, healthy eating plan and on weekends enjoy wine or a drink with friends.
+Most of the time, maybe it’s M-F that works best for you (80% of the time) stick to a clean, healthy eating plan, and on weekends enjoy wine or a drink with friends.
 Just get back to your healthy eating plan again on Monday.

-Motivation, inspiration and encouragement will be plentiful on some days and zero the next.
+Motivation, inspiration, and encouragement will be plentiful on some days and zero on the next.
 This is life.
 This is normal.
 Creating strategies you can rely on will get you back on track quickly.
-Acknowledge your progress, be grateful for the desired results you’ve seen, as this is a more positive attitude and the right mindset that will keep you on track.
+Acknowledge your progress, and be grateful for the desired results you’ve seen, as this is a more positive attitude and the right mindset that will keep you on track.
 Make tweaks where needed.
 Keep going!

-Wishing you Positive Progress & Desired Results!
+Wishing you Positive Progress and desired results!

 ~ Coach Nancy

 Learn how my Self-Discovery Coaching Program can provide you with support, guidance, and encouragement for personal growth in all areas of your life.